Skip to content

 • The student must maintain the minimum passing grades as stated in the Grading Policy listed elsewhere in this handbook.

-• Student progress will be monitored quarterly.
+• Each student’s individual progress will be monitored quarterly.
 Failure to maintain a minimum average in any department will result in the following course of action:

 • The student will be notified of unsatisfactory performance by the program director in person and in writing.
 For university students, the university adviser/liaison will be notified.
 A remedial course of action will be developed, recorded, discussed and initiated with follow-up to evaluate progress within two weeks.
 A copy of this plan will be shared with faculty and the university adviser/liaison.
 If improvement is not seen or additional unsatisfactory performance occurs, student may be placed on probation.
 All incidents must be documented.